Clinical Implementation Guide

 - Peak Distress Moments: When did the patient most need support this week?

-- Recurring Triggers: What themes (work, relationships, health) were most prominent?
+- Recurring Triggers: What themes were most prominent?

-- Protective Factors: What activities or thoughts correlated with better mood states?
+- Protective Factors: What routines, environments, or behaviors correlated with steadier mood?

 3. Ethical and Risk Considerations

 Rohy AI is not a crisis intervention tool.
-Practitioners must ensure patients understand that journals are not monitored in real-time by clinical staff.
+Patients should understand that journals are not monitored in real time by clinical staff and that emergency concerns must be directed to appropriate crisis resources.

 Data Privacy & Sharing

-- Patient Agency: Patients maintain full control over what they share and when they revoke access.
+- Patient Agency: Patients maintain control over what they share and when they revoke access.

-- Informed Consent: Providers should update their informed consent documents to include the use of digital health tools / AI assistants in the treatment plan.
+- Informed Consent: Providers should update their own consent materials when using digital reflection tools in care-adjacent workflows.

 Sources